YangLi1/01_Git_and_Intro/README.md

 [Exercise 1.4.
 Suppose you have a Stack, s, that supports only the push(x) and pop() operations.
 Show how, using only a FIFO Queue, q, you can reverse the order of all elements in s.]

 The Stack, s, is a LIFO Queuing discipline.
-This means that if I do a pop() operation on s, I will get the last element on the Stack.
-On the contrary, q is a FIFO Queuing discipline.
-This means that if I do a add(x), where x = the element that is removed by s.
+With a FIFO Queue, q, we can easily reverse the order of all elements by simply read the Stack and add to the Queue.

-	void function reverse
+	function void reverseS
-	while s is not empty
-		do pop() operation on s
-		do add(x) operation on q, where x = s.pop()
+		while there are still elements in the Stack s read the Stack s and do a pop() operation on the first element put the first element in the Stack s into a Queue, q.

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - A blob is one of the four types of objects in Git.
+1. blob - A blob is one of the four types of object in Git.
 Blob contains the contents of a file.
 A blob holds a file's data but does not contain any meta-data about the file.
 2. tree - A tree is a type of object in Git.
 A tree object represents one level of directory information.
 It records blob identifiers, path names, and a bit of meta-data for all the files in one directory.
 It can have sub tree objects and thus build a complete hierarchy of files and subdirectories.
 3. commit - A commit is a type of object in Git.
 A commit object holds meta-data for each change introduced into the repository, including the author, committer, commit date, and log message.
 Each commit points to a tree object that captures the state of the repository at the time the commit was performed.
-A commit can have parent commit, and a commit reference back to parent commit
+A commit can have parent commit, and a commit reference back to its parent commit
 4. repo - In Git, a repo, or a repository, is a database containing all the information needed to retain and manage the revisions and history of a project.
 The Git repository retains a complete copy of the entire project throughout its lifetime.
 5. hash - In Git, a hash is a 160-bit value that are represented as a 40-digit hexadecimal number.
 The hash value is used to identify files in Git.
-The has value is also used to represent the name of each object in Git.
+The hash value is also used to represent the name of each object in Git.
 Hashes can not be inverted.
 This means that any tiny change to a file causes the hash to change.
 Thus, Hashes can be used to check a file's integrity.